 Floater Funds :This category of mutual fund invests in the floating rate instruments in which the interest rates are no fixed and can vary.
 A floater fund needs to invest more than 65% of the corpus in floating rate instruments.

-Tips for Investing in Debt Funds
+Tips for Investing in Best Debt Funds in India

 - Volatility Exists : Debt schemes are less volatile as they invest in securities which provide fixed incomes.
 Investors must note that it is not risk-free.
 There can be a credit default risk due to which sometimes the interest is not paid regularly and NAV can fall.
 It is a rare incident and has no effect in the long term investment.

-- Charges and Fee : Most of the debt funds do not charge exit load but this does not mean investment and redemption are free of cost.
+- Charges and Fee : Most of the debt mutual funds do not charge exit load but this does not mean investment and redemption are free of cost.
 The AMC which is offering the fund charges an expense load which is however much lower than the equity schemes.
 Investors must check the expense ratio before investing.

-- Selection of the Fund : To select the best debt fund for oneself, investors must be certain of the investment tenure and the returns that are needed to achieve a pre-decided investment objective.
+- Selection of the Fund : To select the best debt funds for oneself, investors must be certain of the investment tenure and the returns that are needed to achieve a pre-decided investment objective.

 - Returns are Taxable : The returns from a debt fund are taxable according to the STCG and LTCG.
 The short term capital gain is applicable in debt funds if the investment is accumulated for less than 3 years.